mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 - [Planning for a better NixOS on ARM (and other non-x86_64 systems)](https://discourse.nixos.org/t/planning-for-a-better-nixos-on-arm-and-other-non-x86-64-systems/15346)

-A lot of the explanation is beyond my knowledge of OS development and Nix, but the basic idea is that prior to 2021, NixOS worked on the Raspberry Pi, but the work required was unsustainable.
-NixOS doesn't have the resources to maintain an OS and to have special code specifically for the Raspberry Pi.
+Most of the explanation is over my head, but the basic idea is that prior to 2021, NixOS worked on the Raspberry Pi.
+The work required to keep NixOS compatible with the Pi was unsustainable.
+The dev team doesn't have the resources to maintain an OS and to have special code specifically for the Raspberry Pi.

-Instead, NixOS' plan is to build generic images that can boot from any UEFI environment.
+Instead, the dev team's plan is to build generic images that can boot from any UEFI environment.
 The NixOS images you see on NixOS' [download page](https://nixos.org/download.html) are the UEFI-based images.

 The problem is that Raspberry Pi does not support UEFI.
 To bridge the gap, NixOS is relying on third-party bootloaders like [Tow-Boot](https://tow-boot.org/), which create UEFI environments on systems that don't have UEFI.